symfony/symfony-docs/reference/configuration/security.rst

 **type**: ``string`` **default**: ``'logout'``

-An arbitrary string used to identify the token value (and check its validity afterwards).
+An arbitrary string used to identify the token (and check its validity afterwards).

 .. _reference-security-ldap: